Description

 Risk and Exploitability

-The vulnerability is a classic race condition, and the likely attack vector involves a local, userspace process that can create an AF_XDP socket and map the UMEM buffer.
+The vulnerability is a classic race condition, and the likely attack vector involves a local userspace process that can create an AF_XDP socket and map the UMEM buffer.
 Because the UMEM buffer is writable by that process, it can race to modify csum_start and csum_offset before the kernel performs its bounds check.
-The EPSS score is not available and the issue is not listed in CISA’s KEV, but the kernel‑level nature of the flaw means a successful exploit can compromise system confidentiality, integrity, and availability.
-The absence of a CVSS score suggests the severity was not quantified publicly, but the potential for kernel memory corruption or denial of service indicates a high risk when the kernel is unpatched.
+The EPSS score of less than 1% indicates a very low, but non‑zero, likelihood of exploitation in the wild, and the CVSS score of 7.8 indicates a high‑severity flaw that can compromise system confidentiality, integrity, and availability.
+The flaw is not listed in CISA’s KEV catalog.
+The kernel‑level nature of the flaw means a successful exploit can lead to kernel memory corruption or a denial of service, which is a high‑risk event for unpatched systems.

 Remediation